iriyemichael/se_project_spots/README.md

 ## Project Pitch Video

 Check out [https://www.loom.com/share/45c2e901a25c497cb4d0315b8da4fae7), where I describe my project and some challenges I faced while building it.
+I used index.html as well as css.